Update: Some offers mentioned below for the JetBlue Card and JetBlue Plus Card are no longer available.

 The points you earn through TrueBlue Dining should appear in your main TrueBlue account within 6-8 weeks from your initial transaction date.

-We’ll also note here that there is a maximum spend limit of $2,000 per month for the TrueBlue Dining program.
+We’ll also note here that some restaurants may enforce a maximum spend amount per month.

 At the time we wrote this article, TrueBlue Dining wasn’t offering an introductory bonus like many other dining programs.
 However, they’re sure leading us to believe something special is in the works!